ChinweIjy1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Add script that duplicates the last line of the file iacta Add a script to Use only find
-Add script that counts the number of directories and sub-directories
+Add script that counts the number of directories and sub-directories Add  a script that displays the 10 newest files in the current directory